Vijay-Nirmal/garnet/playground/Research/GarnetJsonLabReport.md

    - Rest of the analyze is based on Newtonsoft.Json assuming it is the selected library

 2. Redis Compatibility:
-   - Regex syntax differences exist between Redis and .NET libraries
+   - Regex syntax differences exist between Redis and .NET libraries, it will be costly to support Redis syntax unless we have our own implementation
    - Need custom implementations for certain Redis features like MERGE and ARRINSERT
    - Static path detection has to be implemented for Redis JSON.SET command
    - Performance might/will be slower when using JObject compared to Redis's implementation